Hyphema (Bleeding in Eye) (cont.)

-Rest in bed with the head of the bed elevated as much as you can tolerate.
+- Rest in bed with the head of the bed elevated as much as you can tolerate.

-Do not engage in any strenuous activity.
+- Do not engage in any strenuous activity.

-Do not take any medicines containing aspirin.
+- Do not take any medicines containing aspirin.
 It promotes bleeding.
 This also includes nonsteroidal anti-inflammatory medications, such as naproxen (Aleve), ibuprofen (Motrin), or many other arthritis medications.

-You may take a mild pain reliever, such as acetaminophen (Tylenol), but do not take too much.
-You want to know if eye pain occurs,
+- You may take a mild pain reliever, such as acetaminophen (Tylenol).
+If eye pain increases, return to the doctor immediately.

 - If you have a microhyphema or a small, layered hyphema, you might be asked to see your ophthalmologist every day for five days and then a week after that.
 A one-month follow-up appointment may also be required.
 At these visits, the ophthalmologist checks your vision, intraocular pressure, and the anterior chamber of the eye.

-Children and elderly people may not be able to follow the home treatment plan.
+- Children and elderly people may not be able to follow the home treatment plan.
 They and others who have complications may be admitted to the hospital for close observation.
 Treatment is similar to that suggested for home follow-up care.

-Medicine may be given to prevent you from vomiting; such activity that involves straining increases pressure in the eye.
+- Medicine may be given to prevent you from vomiting; such activity that involves straining increases pressure in the eye.

-If eye pressure increases, certain medicine, such as a beta-blocker, may be delivered through eyedrops into the eye.
+- If eye pressure increases, certain medicine, such as a beta-blocker, may be delivered through eye drops into the eye.
 An occasional increase in pressure can be caused by the red blood cells obstructing the meshwork of the eye.
 When the meshwork is obstructed, the normal flow of liquid through the eye is interrupted.
 This backup of fluid in the eye increases the pressure in the eye.